polterguy/phosphorusfive/plugins/p5.io/README.md

 ========

 The p5.io library, and its Active Events, allows you to easily load, create, modify, and delete files, and folders in your system.
-It contains all the methods expected to handle your file system, for most problems you'd encounter, while using P5.
+It contains most methods necessary to handle your file system, for most problems you'd encounter, while using P5.

 Notice, that all IO operations within Phosphorus Five, and its "p5.io" library, expects the path you supply to start with a "/".
 If what you are referring to, is a folder, it also expects you to _end_ your path with a forward slash (/).
-Unless you create your paths like this, exceptions will occur during evaluation of your code.
+Unless you create your paths like this, exceptions will be thrown during evaluation of your code.

-Also realize, that unless you are authorized to load, save, change, or delete a specific file or folder, then a security exception will be thrown.
-For instance, a user does not by default have access to files belonging to another user, existing within another user's "home" folder. (/users/username/some-folder/ e.g.)
+Also realize, that unless you are authorized to load, save, change, or delete a specific file, or folder, then a security exception will be thrown.
+For instance, a user does not by default have access to files belonging to another user, existing within another user's "home" folder. (e.g. /users/username/some-folder/)

-Notice also, that all file manipulation Active Events in p5.io, relies upon the type conversion, normally implemented in "p5.types", which again will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
+Notice also, that all file IO Active Events in p5.io, relies upon the type conversion, normally implemented in "p5.types", which again will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
 This means that all files created, using p5.io, will be created as UTF8 files.
 In addition, all files loaded with p5.io, will be assumed to be encoded as
 UTF8.
+This is true for all text files, however, binary data can still be saved as such.

+In general, at the time of this writing, p5.io exclusively support UTF8 text files, in addition to some rudimentary support for binary files.

-All Active Events in p5.io will also automatically substitute a path, with "/users/logged-in-username" if it starts with "~".
+All Active Events in p5.io, will also automatically substitute a path, with "/users/logged-in-username" if it starts with "~".
 For instance, if you are logged in as username "root", then "~/documents/foo.txt" will unroll to "/users/root/documents/foo.txt".

-In general, at the time of this writing, p5.io exclusively support UTF8 text files, in addition to some rudimentary support for binary files.
+This allows you to transparently refer to files in a user's folder as "~/something.txt".

 Also notice, that although you _can_ load and save binary data with p5.io - Hyperlisp and p5.lambda, is not in general terms, very adequate for manipulating binary data.
-This means that you can load binary blob data, but for the most parts, the only intelligent thing you can do with it, is to base64 encode this data, and/or pass it into other Active Events, that knows how to handle your binary data.
+This means that you can load binary blob data, but for the most parts, the only intelligent thing you can do with it, is to base64 encode this data, and/or, pass it into other Active Events, that knows how to handle your binary data.

 ## How to handle files in your system